Perovskite Solar Cells

 A perovskite crystal structure (left) and multi-layer configuration comprised in a perovskite solar cell showing main functional layers (right).

-Roll-to-roll coating of perovskite in progress.
+Roll-to-roll coating of perovskite on a flexible substrate.